 Identifying where incarcerated people are exposed to hazardous heat conditions is fundamental to advancing environmental justice for one of the most marginalized and disempowered communities in the US.3 Yet researchers and policymakers have largely overlooked how heat impacts incarcerated people,3,8,9 in part due to perceptions that their physical suffering is justified.3 As climate change accelerates, the US will experience more frequent, intense, and longer heat waves that may disproportionately affect incarcerated people.8

-Here, we evaluate recent exposure to and the trends of potentially hazardous heat conditions during 1982-2020 for all 4,078 operational and populated carceral facilities (referring to prisons, jails, immigration detention facilities, and other carceral facilities) in the continental US (Methods, Supplementary Information).
+Here, we evaluate recent exposure to and the trends of potentially hazardous heat conditions during 1982-2020 for all 4,078 operational and populated carceral facilities (referring to prisons, jails, immigration detention facilities, and other carceral facilities) in the continental US (Methods).
 We define potentially hazardous heat as the number of days per year where the indoor maximum wet bulb globe temperature (WBGTmax) exceeds 28°C, the threshold defined by the US National Institute for Occupational Safety and Health (NIOSH) for acclimated populations to limit humid heat exposure under moderate workloads (234–349 W).10

 During 2016-2020, there were, on average, 41.3 million person-days of heat exposure annually at carceral facilities in the US.
 State prisons accounted for 61% (24.5 million person-days) of total exposure (Figure 1a), followed by county jails (11.1 million person-days; 27%).
 The estimated 145,240 people in Texas and 98,941 in Florida housed in state-run carceral facilities in 2018 – 12% of all incarcerated people in the US, – accounted for 52% of total exposure (Figure 1a).
 At 118 carceral facilities, largely in southern California, Arizona, Texas, and inland Florida, experienced on average, 75 days or more per year where WBGTmax exceeded 28°C (Figure 1b).
 Air conditioning in carceral facilities in these states is spotty or relies on a less effective cooling system like evaporative cooling11 where air conditioning even exists.6,7 Across all US carceral facilities, the Starr County Jail, a county facility in Rio Grande, TX, that held 249 people in 2018, experienced the largest number of day per year WBGTmax exceeded 28°C on average during 2016-2020 (126.2 days per year).
-We include additional analyses by further carceral facility types in the Supplementary Information (Supplementary Figures 3 – 4).
+We include additional analyses by further carceral facility types in Supplementary Figures 1 – 2.

 During 1982-2020, carceral facility locations were, on average, exposed to 5.5 more days per year where WBGTmax exceeded 28°C annually compared to locations without carceral facilities (Figure 2a).
 However, there was a considerable amount of variation by year, with a maximal disparity of 9.8 more days at carceral facilities than locations without carceral facilities in 1998 and a minimal disparity of 3.5 days in 1994.
 Arizona, California, and Nevada ranked as the top three states with the greatest exposure disparities (Figure 2a).
 Carceral facilities in Arizona experienced 13.1 more days per year than the rest of the state and 40.9 more days compared to the entire continental United States during 1982-2020 on average.
 Statistics comparing the characteristics of incarcerated and non-incarcerated people are found in Supplementary Tables 1 and 2.